TREC-RAG/trec-rag.github.io/docs/index.md

 The TREC RAG Track aims to bring the research community together around a unified benchmark to evaluate the end-to-end performance of systems that combine retrieval and generation.
 By structuring participation through distinct but complementary tasks, the track enabled deeper analysis of individual system components and their interactions.

 ## Timeline
-- Corpus Details: Soon!
-- Test topics released: TBD
+- Test topics released: July 6th
 - Baselines released: TBD
-- Submission deadline: TBD
+- Submission deadline: Early August
 - Results and judgments returned to participants: TBD
 - TREC 2026 Conference: November 2026